Variann/ModularityPractice/README.md

 ---
  - PerformanceDirector, brings similar use cases to the internal plugin "Significance Manager" but brings it into a component and simplifies implementation.
  	- Can greatly improve performance in scenes with a lot of actors.
 See Wiki for more information.

+---
+ - ColorTags, allows you to have a centralized location for common colors throughout your project by adding additional config settings.
+   - Improves mod support as people can now just modify a .ini file to configure common colors, such as item rarity colors or UI colors to their liking.